 When you belong to a space that isn't moderated, you're all members of the space with the same privileges.
 You can add people and remove people to the space and change the space name.

 If you moderate a space , you remove other people's ability to add or remove people, edit space information, and make other people moderators.
+This is useful, for example, when you are a moderator providing sensitive or confidential information to a targeted group of people, and block this sensitive information from other people in your team who don't have the required permissions.
 As a moderator, you can also delete other people's messages, but make sure you follow your organization's policy before you delete anything.

 You can participate in a space even if you're not part of the same company.
 As an external participant , though, you won't be able to see or join other spaces.
 The administrator may keep you from changing certain space settings , but you can participate as a member of the space, sharing your expertise on one aspect of a larger project.